Albanian iso-polyphony

-Iso-Polyphony (Iso-polifonia) is a traditional part of Albanian folk music and, as such, is included in UNESCO's intangible cultural heritage list.
+Iso-Polyphony (Iso-polifonia) is a traditional form of Albanian folk music in which multi-line singing is accompanied by choral drone parts, and which has many regional and formal variations.
+It is included in UNESCO's intangible cultural heritage list.
 Albanian Iso-Polyphony is considered to have its roots in the many-voiced vajtim, the southern Albanian traditional lamentation of the dead.
 The instrumental expression of the Albanian Iso-Polyphony evolved into the Albanian kaba.

 All four regions of southern Albania—Lalëria (Myzeqe), Toskëria, Çamëria, and Labëria—have polyphonic song as part of their culture.
 A related form of polyphonic singing is found in northern Albania, in the area of Peshkopi; Polog, Tetovo, Kičevo and Gostivar in North Macedonia; and Malësia in northern Albania and southern Montenegro.

 Labëria is particular well known for multipart singing; songs can have two, three, or four parts.
 Two-part songs are sung only by women.
 Three-part songs can be sung by men and women.
 Four part songs are a Labërian specialty.
 Research has shown that four-part songs developed after three-part ones, and that they are the most complex form of polyphonic singing.

+At Albanian occasions of music or singing, individuals can often be heard calling out loudly, Béni iso! or Béni isa! ("Do a drone!") or the similar Ajde, mbusheni! ("Come on, fill it!").

 The Gjirokastër National Folklore Festival, Albania, (Festivali Folklorik Kombëtar), has been held every five years in the month of October since 1968, and it typically includes many polyphonic songs.

+Name

+The term iso (sometimes yso or ysa) is related to the Greek word ίσον (ison) which is a drone in Byzantine church music.
+Polyphony refers to multiple lines of melody.

+The name "iso-polyphony" may have spread from scholastic influence in the later 20th century, while folk singers amongst themselves may use various terms for drone singing including: e mbajnë zë ("they hold the voice"), bëjnë zë ("they make voice"), këngë me iso ("songs with a drone"), zjejnë ("to boil"), mbajnë kaba ("they hold kaba") (where the word kaba is adapted from Turkish and often means a melody in a low register or something heavy), and me të rënkuar meaning "with a moan" or groan.